bitwigstudio/bitwig-overlay/README.md

 emerge -a bitwig-studio
 ```

+For more information on the subject, please, check: https://wiki.gentoo.org/wiki//etc/portage/repos.conf

 ### Beta
 If you're one of the lucky individuals that have been chosen to beta test it, here's how to install those versions: